tqxu23/chrysalis/README.md

 Multiple python scripts are ready for reproducing the data shown in the paper.
 Run the following scripts to achieve the search results.

+The experiment examples are available in the `search` directory.

 ### Optimizing Existing AuTs with CHRYSALIS

 Run `$ python engineA.py engineA.yaml` in terminal to start a search process.